appcontainers/ubuntu/readme.md

 ># Verify

 Issuing a `docker images` should now show a newly saved appcontainers/centos66 images, which can be pushed to the docker hub.

+># Running the container

+`docker run -it -d appcontainers/centos66`